 1. SCOPE

-This Ceylon Standard Specification covers the type of timber, the corresponding seasoning procedure and finish for handicraft items made out of ebony.
+This Ceylon Standard Specification covers the type of timber, the seasoning procedure and finish for handicraft items made out of timber other than ebony.
 It does not cover the mode of manufacture.
+This specification does not include pigmented woodware.